-Seventeen percent of the former students are now either in high school (1%) or in college, vocational or professional education (16%).
-Forty-nine percent are not involved in post-JRC education; however, some of these students have aged out of the educational system and have not pursued further education.
-Thirty-four percent have continued to receive residential or special educational services.
-All of these settings would be considered less restrictive than JRC, a fact that reflects the improved behaviors of these individuals.
+Thirteen percent of the former students are now either in high school (4%) or in college, vocational or professional education (9%).
+Nine percent stated that they are applying for further education.
+Forty percent are not involved in post-JRC education; however, some of these students have aged out of the educational system and have pursued employment rather than further education.
+Thirty-eight percent have continued to receive residential or special educational services.
+Most of these settings were considered less restrictive than JRC, a fact that reflects the improved behaviors of those individuals.